aantron/namespaces/README.md

 2. Add it to your build system.

-   - If using Ocamlbuild, create `myocamlbuild.ml`, make it look like this:
+   - If using Ocamlbuild, create `myocamlbuild.ml`, and make it look like this:

             let () = Ocamlbuild_plugin.dispatch Namespaces.handler

-     and invoke it with
+     Invoke Ocamlbuild with:

             ocamlbuild -use-ocamlfind -plugin-tag "package(namespaces)"